PrivSec-dev/privsec.dev/content/os/Linux-Hardening.md

 ### Secure Time Synchronization

-Most Linux distributions by default (especially Arch based distributions with `systemd-timesyncd`) use un-encrypted NTP for time synchronization.
-Securing NTP can be achieved by [configuring NTS with chronyd](https://fedoramagazine.org/secure-ntp-with-nts/) or by using [swdate](https://github.com/Kicksecure/sdwdate) on Debian based distributions.
+Most Linux distributions by default (especially Arch based distributions with `systemd-timesyncd`) use NTP for time synchronization which is unencrypted and unauthenticated.
+Securing NTP can be achieved by [configuring NTS with chronyd](https://fedoramagazine.org/secure-ntp-with-nts/) or by using [sdwdate](https://github.com/Kicksecure/sdwdate) on Debian based distributions.

 ### Linux Pluggable Authentication Modules (PAM)